Judicial appointments in Canada

 Judicial appointments in Canada are made by the federal government or provincial government.
 Superior and federal court judges are appointed by federal government, while inferior courts are appointed by the provincial government.

 Court system

-There are two levels of courts in each province or territory (except Nunavut): superior (upper level) courts appointed by the federal government, and a provincial or territorial court appointed by the province or territory.
+There are three levels of courts in each province or territory (except Nunavut): Provincial Court of Appeal, Provincial Superior Court (upper level) courts appointed by the federal government, and a provincial or territorial court appointed by the province or territory.

 Provincial courts

 Advisory committee

 Candidates for these courts are screened by a judicial advisory committee established for each province or territory.
 Several provinces have created arm's length committees that make a short list of recommendations.
 Committees are often composed of representatives of the federal and provincial governments, the legal profession, the judiciary, and the general public.

 Ontario Judicial Appointments Advisory Committee

 In Ontario, the Judicial Appointments Advisory Committee (JAAC) is made up of 13 members: 7 lay members, 2 judges, 1 member appointed by the Ontario Judicial Council, and 3 from the legal community.
 JAAC recommends a list of 3 or 4 candidates, far less than its federal counterpart.
-Proponents of the system argue that this procedure has limited the scope of patronage in appointtsmens to Ontario courts, and has diversified the makeup of judges in the province.
+Proponents of the system argue that this procedure has limited the scope of patronage in appointments to Ontario courts, and has diversified the makeup of judges in the province.
 Unlike other committees, the JAAC advertises openings and interviews candidates in person.